 How to cut Drywall Panels

 Drywall can be cut easily with a straight edge and utility knife.
-Drywall is basically a layer of gypsum sandwiched between two sheets of thick paper.
-The paper strengthens the gypsum and provides a surface that is easily painted once finished.
+Drywall is basically a layer of ground gypsum sandwiched between two thick sheets of paper.
+The drywall paper strengthens the gypsum and provides a surface that is easily painted once finished.
 To cut drywall you must simply cut the paper on both sides of the gypsum and the gypsum within will break easily along this line.
 Follow the instructions below for cutting a full sheet of drywall.

-Place your foot at the bottom of the T square to hold it in place.
-If this is not done, the T square could swing out at the bottom and your cut will be crooked.
-Leave your foot on the T square while cutting to anchor it in place.
+Place your foot at the bottom of the T-square to hold it in place.
+If this is not done, the T-square could swing out at the bottom and your cut will be crooked.
+Leave your foot on the T-square while cutting to anchor it in place.

-Using a utility knife, score the paper by cutting along the right hand side of the T square starting from the top of the sheet of drywall and moving down.
+Using a utility knife, score the paper by cutting along the right hand side of the T-square starting from the top of the sheet of drywall and moving down.
 Once you have cut more than halfway down the board, turn the knife over and cut from the bottom of the board to finish the cut.

 Lift the board slightly and bend it gently to break the gypsum along this line.
 The paper on the back of the board will still be in tact holding the board together.

 Cut the paper on the back of the sheet of drywall.
 This will completely separate the two pieces.
 Clean the cut edge by running a rasp along the freshly cut board to grind off the rough edges.

 Making angle cuts in drywall